aardjon/trad/doc/commit_guidelines.md

 - `ci: update CI configuration for new environment`
 - `clean: remove unused imports and variables`

 ## Best Practices

 - Commits should be small and focused.
+- Avoid unclear commit messages like `fix bug` or `update`.
+- The `main` branch shall always be sane, i.e. the CI pipeline shall succeed for all commits.
 - Use branches for developing new features or bug fixes.
-- Avoid unclear commit messages like `fix bug` or `update`.
+- Do not *fast forward* merge branches with more than a single commit (create a dedicated merge commit instead).